EntrixAU/VibeCodingPlaybook/adoption-framework.md

 _A practical six-step roadmap to adopt AI-assisted development securely and at scale._

+#### Important Note:
+This is a guideline only, you need to reflect on your organisation's or team's objectives with regards to AI coding tools and also understand any existing strategies or policies in place.
+It is important that you align engineering AI needs with the broader organisation to find a better balance and more importantly a more pragmatic way to infuse AI into your workflows understanding the risks and measures needed to safe guard your customers, products, the team and the organisation.

 ## 1. Strategy & Alignment

 ### Why this step